Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 To apply for a licence, fill out and submit the appropriate application form below:

-The roles and responsibilities of QC holders and AMSO licensees have limitations.
-QC holders and AMSO shall not provide livestock producers with specific information pertaining to disease diagnosis or drug prescription.
+The roles and responsibilities of AMSO licensees have limitations.
+AMSOs shall not provide livestock producers with specific information pertaining to disease diagnosis or drug prescription.
 Rather, such matters come exclusively within the role of the registered veterinarian.
 For this reason, this manual will not describe specific disease conditions or recommend treatments.

 Livestock medicines contribute to production animal health and the production of safe food and food products that originate from agricultural animals.
 The proper use of drugs or medicines is beneficial in alleviating animal suffering through the treatment and prevention of disease.
 Production animals include not only those animals that are used for slaughter for food or food products, but also horses and other animals used in the pollination of crops.